- Updated on January 5, 2026

-Winter Fun Guide: Skate Trails
+Toronto Skate Trails

 Barbara Ann Scott Ice Trail

-420 Yonge St, Toronto, ON M5B 2H3Â (Yonge Street & Gerrard St West)
+420 Yonge St, Toronto, ON M5B 2H3 (Yonge Street & Gerrard St West) Website

 The Bentway Skate Trail

-250 Fort York Blvd, Toronto, ON
+250 Fort York Blvd, Toronto, ON Website

 Colonel Sam Smith Skating Trail

 65 Colonel Samuel Smith Park Road, Toronto.
-Open daily from 10:00 am to 10:00 pm
+Website

 Toronto’s first ice trail and a one-of-a-kind outdoor rink that expands into a figure-eight shape and covers 250 metres of pure Winter fun.
 It is linked to the park’s greater trail network providing visitors with an immediate walkway connection to enjoy the trails.
-The facility features a rink change area which includes a large change room with benches and washrooms. website
+The facility features a rink change area which includes a large change room with benches and washrooms.

 Evergreen Winter Village Outdoor Skating

 Picturesque skating loop in Koerner Gardens of Evergreen Brick Works.
 Free public skate hours.
-Skating is free, and skate rentals are available. Â website
+Skating is free, and skate rentals are available.
+This natural ice surface is weather dependent, so be sure to check conditions before heading out.

 Richmond Green Skate Trail

-1300 Elgin Mills Road East, Richmond Hill, ON L4S 1M5 website
+1300 Elgin Mills Road East, Richmond Hill, ON L4S 1M5 Website

-NEW!
 Carrville Skate Trail in Vaughan

-655 Thomas Cook Ave., Vaughan ON
+655 Thomas Cook Ave., Vaughan ON Website

 Simcoe County Museum Skating Trail

-Located at the Simcoe County Museum, 1151 Highway 26, Minesing ON website
+Located at the Simcoe County Museum, 1151 Highway 26, Minesing ON Website

 MacGregor Point Provincial Park Ice Trail